| ||What is stripe rust?

 Why has stripe rust become a problem recently?

 Although stripe rust is not a new disease, it was limited to cooler climates (e.g. Pacific Northwest region of the USA), and so was previously not a disease of concern for wheat breeding programs on the Canadian prairies.
 However, new races of the fungus appear to have evolved that are adapted to the moderate summer temperatures on the prairies.
 As for all rust diseases, stripe rust spores do not typically over-winter this far north, instead arriving on wind currents from rust-infested cereal regions in the United States.
-However, it was believed that the stripe rust fungus overwintered in the prairie region during the 2005/06 winter, which is why the disease was observed earlier and had more time to develop in 2006 compared to previous years.
-Warm winters may also lead to a greater potential for overwintering in the prairie region.
-Widespread cultivation of susceptible varieties and delayed seeding of wheat for swath grazing may have also exacerbated stripe rust levels.
+However, the stripe rust fungus has been overwintering in the prairie region in recent years, which is why the disease has been observed earlier in the growing season.
+Warmer winters may have led to a greater potential for overwintering in the prairie region.
+Widespread production of susceptible varieties and delayed seeding of wheat for swath grazing may have also exacerbated stripe rust levels.

 How do I identify stripe rust in my fields and what fields are most at risk?

 With the exception of soft white spring wheat, current varieties in western Canada have not been selected for resistance to stripe rust.
 However, there are varying levels of resistance to stripe rust in current varieties.
-More extensive rating for stripe rust reaction has recently been initiated and for the first time ratings are included in variety selection charts.
-Refer to the Crop Variety Description Directory for stripe rust ratings.
+More extensive rating for stripe rust reaction has recently been initiated and ratings are included in variety selection charts.
+Refer to the Alberta Seed Guide for stripe rust ratings.

 If you are growing a susceptible variety, it is important to scout.
-Know the visual symptoms of stripe rust and monitor fields in the morning when new spores are distinctly yellow.
-Stripe rust can be identified as small orange yellow colored pustules forming in vertical lines along wheat leaves.
-The following document from North Dakota State University has excellent pictures for rust identification, even though some of the information in the text is not relevant to Alberta.
+Know the visual symptoms of stripe rust and monitor fields in the morning when new spores are a distinct yellow colour.
+Stripe rust can be identified as small orange-yellow colored pustules forming in vertical lines that run parallel to wheat leaf veins.
+Spore development is favoured by cool (7 -20 C) environmental conditions.
+At higher temperatures, development of the fungus slows.
+This web document from North Dakota State University has excellent pictures for rust identification, even though some of the information in the text is not relevant to Alberta: Stripe rust ID.

 Stripe rust should not be confused with leaf rust or stem rust, which have reddish brown spores or septoria tritici blotch, which is characterized by grey leaf blotches that are speckled with small black fruiting bodies of the fungus.